wp-plugins/bible-embed/readme.txt

 * **versesep** *(is the html element that wraps a single verse, default is the ”&lt;p&gt;” tag.)*
 * **sepclass** *(is the verse wrapper css class.)*

+= Lang =

+Currently this plugin is only in English, however, if anyone would like to translate it into another language, please contact me.
+This would greatly appreciated.

 == Installation ==

 1. Upload the `bible-embed.zip` folder to the `/wp-content/plugins/` directory